Polymer/old-docs-site/app/2.0/docs/tools/polymer-json.md

 # About `polymer.json`

 Creating a `polymer.json` in your project directory allows you to store information about your project structure and desired build configuration(s).
-It is used by the [Polymer CLI](sdffsdkjhk) as a way to understand the structure of your application.
+It is used by the [Polymer CLI](polymer-cli) as a way to understand the structure of your application.

-To make sure your application builds correctly, create a `polymer.json` file at the top level of your project:
+To make sure your application builds correctly, create a `polymer.json` file at the top level of your project.
+Here's an example from the [Shop app](https://github.com/Polymer/shop):

 ```
 -shop